delanyodevio/keke/src/login.md

   - "/scripts/login.js"
 ---

-Login to your portal, please enter your email for a secure login link.
+To login, please enter your email for a secure login link.

 Are you a new user?
 You can [sign up here](/signup)